Position

 Responsibilities:

-• Collaborate with clients to understand their vision and deliver images that meet their expectations.
+• Collaborate with the marketing and creative teams to understand project requirements and deliver images that align with the brand’s vision.

-• Stay updated with the latest photography trends and techniques to continuously improve your work.
+• Stay updated with the latest photography trends and techniques to continuously improve the quality of work.

 Qualifications

-• Proven experience as a Photographer or similar role.
+• Proven experience as a Photographer or in a similar role.

-• A strong portfolio showcasing a variety of photography styles and subjects.
+• Portfolio showcasing a diverse range of photography styles and subjects.

 Is becoming a Photographer a good career path?